• Skip to primary navigation

 Instructions

-• Add all remaining ingredients to the bowl.
+• Place all the ingredients into the bowl.
 Cook 5 mins/75 degree/Speed 3.

 • Remove lid and dry condensation.
 Cook 15 min/80˚C/Speed 3 (MC OUT).